[?] Subscribe To This Site

 J.D.
 Salinger's Russian Blue Cats

-On reading the Times newspaper yesterday, 27th January 2011, I learnt that the famous American author J.D.
-Salinger kept two Russian Blue cats.
+On reading the Times newspaper on 27th January 2011, I learnt that the famous American author J.D.
+Salinger (The Catcher in the Rye) lived with two Russian Blue cats.
 What does this tell us about the man?
 Can we deduce something about a person from the type of animal companion that they live with?
 Remember, you normally buy a purebred cat and that means exercising choice.
-This shows personality.

-We can certainly deduce something about the character of people on the basis of whether (a) they don't keep a companion animal or (b) whether they keep a cat or a dog.
+We can certainly deduce something about the character of people on the basis of whether (a) they don’t keep a companion animal or (b) whether they keep a cat or a dog.
 Men tend to prefer dogs as men tend to be pack animals (as are dogs).
 Intelligent women tend to keep cats as they are more independent minded.
-But that is a generalization.
+But this is very much a rather crude generalisation.

 So, Mr Salinger liked dogs and cats; animals in short.
 He liked zoos.
 One of is favourite places in London was Regent's Park where London Zoo is located.
 He visited Whipsnade Zoo north of London.
 Regent's Park is also a very elegant area of London.
 On the east side there are rows of highly desirable white stucco buildings and there is a grand crescent on the south side.
 It is symmetrical and ordered in appearance.
 The grey-hound is a very elegant looking dog with a pleasant temperament.
 The greyhound is not a barker.
 They prefer quiet homes and are loyal, quiet and gentle.